astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 * doing something, either good or bad
 * not doing, observing or indulging

-Action and inaction, good or bad, truth or falsehood… all equally **create karmic imprints** that can work either for or against the person.
+Action or inaction, good or bad, truth or falsehood… all equally **create karmic imprints** that can work either for or against the person.

 The South Node, or Dragon’s Tail, symbolises the past from which the individual has emerged.
 The person’s “tail” is likely to come with some kind of “historical luggage”.